 - Our team: people from the operations, sales, marketing and HR

-- Not just lawyers: we do not just empower people with a legal education or a top management background
+- Not just lawyers: we do not just empower people with a legal education

 - Their part: and only their part, we keep ownership on the rest